SELECTs and Other Queries

 LIMIT

-INSERT
+INSERT Queries

-Queries
+UPDATE Queries

-Queries
+DELETE Queries

-Syntax (Get Information About a SELECT
+EXPLAIN Syntax (Get Information About a SELECT)

 EXPLAIN tbl_name

-is a synonym for DESCRIBE tbl_name
+EXPLAIN tbl_name is a synonym for DESCRIBE tbl_name or

-SHOW COLUMNS FROM tbl_name
+SHOW COLUMNS FROM tbl_name.

-When you precede a SELECT
+When you precede a SELECT statement with the keyword EXPLAIN,

 information about how tables are joined and in which order.

-, you can see when you must add indexes
+With the help of EXPLAIN, you can see when you must add indexes

-to tables to get a faster SELECT
+to tables to get a faster SELECT that uses indexes to find the

 records.

-You should frequently run ANALYZE TABLE
+You should frequently run ANALYZE TABLE to update table statistics

 such as cardinality of keys which can affect the choices the optimiser

 makes.
-See section 4.5.2 ANALYZE TABLE
+See section 4.5.2 ANALYZE TABLE Syntax.

 You can also see if the optimiser joins the tables in an optimal